drdgvhbh/Drd-Discord-Bot/README.md

 ```
 NAME:
-  Ruin and Grief Bot - General purpose bot for ruining and griefing
+  Drd Bot - General purpose discord bot

  USAGE:
-  !ruin [global options] command [command options] [arguments...]
+  !cmd [global options] command [command options] [arguments...]

  VERSION:
   0.0.0

  COMMANDS:
+    register  Registers a user for this bot's services on a Discord service
-    anime    List anime commands
+    anime     List all anime related commands
+    auction   List all auction related commands
     help, h   Shows a list of commands or help for one command

  GLOBAL OPTIONS:
   --help, -h     show help